DataDog/integrations-core/nvidia_nim/README.md

 ### Events

-The Nvidia NIM integration does not include any events.
+The NVIDIA NIM integration does not include any events.

 ### Service Checks

-The Nvidia NIM integration does not include any service checks.
+The NVIDIA NIM integration does not include any service checks.

 See [service_checks.json][8] for a list of service checks provided by this integration.